GreenerWP/greenerwp-wordpress-plugin/readme.txt

 * Added automatic recipe checking.
 * Added green hosting recipe.
-* Added option to optimize Contact Form 7's use of styles and scripts.
+* Added option to optimise Contact Form 7's use of styles and scripts.

 = 0.0.4 =